whyvez/auth0-angular/README.md

       });
   ```

-  > NOTE: behind the scenes, the `authInterceptor` will add the JSON Web Token to each request.
-Something like: `config.headers.Authorization = 'Bearer '+ auth.idToken;`
+  > NOTE: behind the scenes, the `authInterceptor` will add the JSON Web Token to each request: `config.headers.Authorization = 'Bearer '+ auth.idToken;`

-3. If the JSON Web Token (`JWT`) has expired or has been tampered, you can handle that case here:
+3. If the JSON Web Token (`JWT`) has expired or has been tampered, you can handle the case with this event here:

     ```js
         $rootScope.$on(AUTH_EVENTS.forbidden, function (event, response) {